What Is Radicular Pain?

 Signs and Symptoms of Radicular Pain

-- Neck Pain: The irritated nerve is located in the neck area, so it is likely to feel pain during neck movement or when keeping still.
+- Neck Pain: The irritated nerve is located in the neck area, so this area is more likely to feel pain during neck movement or when keeping still.

 - Pain That Radiates to the Arms and Hands: The nerves in the neck travel down to the arms and hands, so it’s not unusual to feel pain in these areas.

-- Numbness in the Shoulders, Arms, Hands, and Fingers: Nerve pain is often linked to numbness in the affected area.
+- Numbness in the Shoulders, Arms, Hands, and Fingers: Nerve pain is often linked to numbness in the affected area as well.

 - Muscular Weakness: Muscular weakness is a common symptom of motor nerve damage.